CatchChat/faye_server/README.md

 For expired\_at, incoming login expiring parameter will be map to expired\_at
 field:
 1. the value is in seconds
-1. expiring: 0: never expired
+1. expiring=0: never expired, and expired\_at =nil
-1. no expiring parameter: default to 1 week
+1. no expiring parameter: expired\_at set to 1 week

+### client flag
+There is a flag in acces\_tokens table to identify client info
+## Paginate
+Use gem Kaminari

+Default to 30 records per page, page number starts from 1